Asymptomatic bacteriuria is a condition in which larger than normal numbers of bacteria are present in the urine but symptoms do not result.

 - Before certain invasive procedures that can cause bleeding in the urinary tract (for example, transurethral resection of the prostate)

 For example, a bladder infection (cystitis) can seriously complicate pregnancy by ascending to the kidneys and causing a kidney infection (pyelonephritis), leading to early labor.
-Also, a urinary tract infection can damage a transplanted kidney.
-A urinary tract infection can cause potentially fatal bloodstream infection in people whose immune system is suppressed by a drug or disorder.
+Also, a UTI can damage a transplanted kidney.
+A UTI can cause potentially fatal bloodstream infection in people whose immune system is suppressed by a drug or disorder.
 Sometimes, the immune system becomes suppressed after cancer chemotherapy.
-Asymptomatic bacteriuria is also sometimes treated in people who have certain kinds of kidney stones that cannot be eliminated (and thus cause repeated urinary tract infections) and in people scheduled to have a urinary tract surgical procedure done.
+Asymptomatic bacteriuria is also sometimes treated in people who have certain kinds of kidney stones that cannot be eliminated (and thus cause repeated UTIs) and in people scheduled to have a urinary tract surgical procedure done.